JanHerca/urantiapedia/output/wikijs/en/article/Rob_Crickett/On_The_Practise_Of_Doing_The_Will_Of_God.md

 “The Bible told me so” or “It's in _The URANTIA Book_” just doesn't cut it.
 It's not a real enough authority when it comes to doing the will of God.
 Only God is.

-“Go now apart by yourselves, each man alone with the Father, and there find the unemotional answer to my question, and having found such a true and sincere attitude of soul, speak that answer freely and boldly to my Father and your Father, whose infinite life of love is the very spirit of the religion we proclaim.” (<a id="a90_318"></a>[UB 155:5.14](/en/The_Urantia_Book/155#p5_14))
+> “Go now apart by yourselves, each man alone with the Father, and there find the unemotional answer to my question, and having found such a true and sincere attitude of soul, speak that answer freely and boldly to my Father and your Father, whose infinite life of love is the very spirit of the religion we proclaim.” (<a id="a90_318"></a>[UB 155:5.14](/en/The_Urantia_Book/155#p5_14))

-Some of us 'spread the gospel' by introducing others to _The URANTIA Book_, thinking perhaps that it is the acme of spirit.
-And many times we witness the hungry soul who is in our presence depart, having received no spiritual nourishment at all ... and we are left with an open URANTIA Book and a longing in our heart for 'the right thing to have said'.
+Some of us “spread the gospel” by introducing others to _The URANTIA Book_, thinking perhaps that it is the acme of spirit.
+And many times we witness the hungry soul who is in our presence depart, having received no spiritual nourishment at all ... and we are left with an open _URANTIA Book_ and a longing in our heart for “the right thing to have said”.

 But did we introduce our visitor to the utter simplicity of doing the will of God?
 Did we liberate him from his religious shackles?
 Did we disentangle him from his fruitless spiritual practices and clearly point out to him the simplicity of the matter, and the close proximity of his goal, and the effortlessness of the attainment?
 Or did we confound his beliefs, test his capacity to believe in a cosmology overnight which for us took years?
 Did we greet him, or did we greet him as someone whom we thought lacked something fundamental in his capacity to attain God?